 The letting go of functional things is how I started when I got home from Arizona.
 After I broke down in the desert and took the bus home, I started systematically dealing with the rest of my possessions.
 The functional stuff came up: Tools, cables, equipment, and other various things.
 And I asked myself:

 Can I get another one if I ever need it?

 I remember specifically that box of cable.
 It must have weighed 30 pounds.
-But to do this day, I never once said, “Darn, I wish I hadn’t given away that box of cable.”
-Not having it was a relief, because I never had to move it or have it take up unnecessary space in my life again.
+But to this day I’ve never once uttered, “Darn, I wish I hadn’t given away that box of cable.”
+Not having it was a relief because I never had to move it again or have it take up unnecessary space in my life.